asset-group/U-Fuzz/README.md

 * **Bindings:** Python3, Golang - This is provided by U-Fuzz.

 # 2. ⏩ Initial Compilation
-Several requirements needs to be installed before compiling the project.
+Several requirements need to be installed before compiling the project.
 An automated script for Ubuntu 18.04 is provided on `requirements.sh`.
 To compile from source, simply run the following commands:
 ```
 $ Download the content from this github link:
 https://anonymous.4open.science/r/cots-iot-fuzzer/